diegojromerolopez/diegojromerolopez.github.io/content/en/post/2025-01-25-the-world-is-full-of-irrational-people.md

 tags: ["communication"]
 ---

-# The world is full of irrational people
 Recently I took [a personality test](/blog/2024/12/the-different-types-of-personality) where I ended up being classified as an analytical person, and I am that indeed.
 How can I thrive in a world where the critical thinking and the rationality are being